 Why Measuring Feedback is Critical

-First, measuring guest feedback is critical to help you improve the service you deliver on a daily basis.
+First, measuring guest feedback through customer satisfaction surveys is critical to help you improve the service you deliver on a daily basis.
 Guests know first hand the quality of the experience they expect from a hotel – so gaining insight from them can help you understand areas of improvement that you might have overlooked.
 In addition, guest feedback can provide an opportunity for new and exciting enhancements.
 Whether it is offering complimentary sparkling water versus simply flat or an extra set of towels in each room, your guest’s know better than anyone what defines the best experience possible to encourage their future loyalty.

 Lastly, obtaining feedback from your guests can help you create a better strategy for the future focused on customer satisfaction.
 Knowing what is working and what is not directly from the guest’s perspective, can help you navigate what to tweak in your current strategy.
 For instance, if you’re a hotel and your guests aren’t responding to your post-visit emails, it might be time to look at the messaging you are using and test out a few options.
 Or, determine an alternative method or timing of delivery.